philipkiely/whopaystechnicalwriters/README.md

 ### Python

-The script in `/build` is written in Python.
+The script `build.py` is written in Python.
 Setup and usage instructions are above.

 ### Netlify